bbauska/CAD101en/README.md

 <h3 id="ch5-10">5.10 Chapter 5 Summary</h3>

-In this module, you learned that:
+In this module (5), you learned that:
 <ul>
 <li>Distributed version control keeps track of changes to code,
     regardless of where it is stored,<br/>&nbsp;</li>